What is grounding?

 As you start to practice using grounding skills, start to keep track of your experience.
 Which skill did you use and how it felt during and after that specific skill?
 Did you enjoy it?
 Was it successful in grounding you?
 A grounding skill should make you feel more present in the moment or more ‘in your body’.
 If that is your experience when practicing a specific skill, then you know that that skill works for you.
 Paying attention and tracking the skills that work helps fill your toolbox with tools that you can pull from when you need them.
 Not every skill will work for you and not every skill will work every time.
 So, it’s important to develop a list of grounding skills that have worked successfully so you can try different things when you are starting to feel distress.

-If you would like additional information on treatment for depression, call or contact me for a free consultation or to schedule an appointment.
+If you would like additional information on PTSD Counseling, call or contact me for a free consultation or to schedule an appointment.